Lew Jones, Director

 The Berkeley Unified School District Maintenance Department has had a positive effect – since passage of a local tax, Measure BB of 2000 – toward improving the overall appearance of each school and other district sites.
 This progress has been made because of new procedures, additional staff, and improved staff training.
 It is the goal of the Maintenance Department to provide safe, secure, and well-maintained schools for Berkeley’s children.

-A very brief history about BB
+A very brief history about Special Taxes supporting the maintenance of Berkeley’s Schools:

-Measure BB in Action
+Measure H in Action

 - Additional staff was hired, doubling the work force and providing expertise in many trade skills.